‘Americans always rebuild’: Biden promotes infrastructure investments in Kansas City speech

-KANSAS CITY, Mo. — President Joe Biden on Wednesday visited the Kansas City Area Transportation Authority to tout the $1 trillion infrastructure bill he signed into law last month, expected to bring hundreds of millions in spending on roads and bridges, clean water, public transportation, high-speed internet and more to Missouri and Kansas.
+KANSAS CITY, Mo. — President Joe Biden on Wednesday visited the Kansas City Area Transportation Authority to tout the $1.2 trillion infrastructure bill he signed into law last month, expected to bring billions in spending on roads and bridges, clean water, public transportation, high speed internet and more to Kansas and Missouri.

-The president said investments amount to a “blue-collar blueprint” for rebuilding the country, providing more good-paying jobs and economic opportunities.
+The president said investments amount to a “blue collar blueprint” for rebuilding the country, providing more good-paying jobs and economic opportunities, 95% of which don’t require a college degree.

-For the better part of the 20th century, he said, the United States became a global leader through “our willingness to invest in ourselves.”
-Now, he said, China and the rest of the world are catching up and moving beyond.
+For the better part of the 20th century, the United States became a global leader through “our willingness to invest in ourselves,” he said citing the space race and the federal highway system.
+Now, he said, China and the rest of the world are catching up and moving ahead.

+Running through Biden’s speech was a thread of frustration at the state of the nation’s infrastructure and the difficulties faced by those who struggle to afford prescription drugs or access the internet, implying the nation should be doing far better.

 “We never break.
 We never stop.
 We Americans always rebuild, and we will rebuild this country,” Biden said.

-The president also paid tribute to former U.S. Sen. Bob Dole, the Russell, Kansas, native who died Sunday at 98.
+The president also paid tribute to the late Sen. Bob Dole, the Russell, Kansas, native who died Sunday at 98.

-“Bob Dole was an American giant, a man of extraordinary courage, both physical and moral courage, a war hero who sacrificed beyond measure, who nearly gave his life for our country in World War II, among the greatest of the great generation, a leader of honesty, decency and good humor,” Biden said.
+“Bob Dole was an American giant, a man of extraordinary courage, both physical and moral courage, a war hero who sacrificed beyond measure, who nearly gave his life for our country in World War II, among the greatest of the great generation, a leader of honesty, decency and good humor.”

 The visit marks Biden’s first trip to the Kansas City area since assuming office.
 First Lady Jill Biden visited Kansas City, Kansas, earlier this year.

+Kansas City’s iconic Buck O’Neill Bridge has long needed replacing and had to be rehabilitated in 2018 while it awaited funding for replacement.
+The state owned bridge is now being rebuilt at the cost of $250 million, half of which the city contributed through a sales tax increase.

 Missouri’s highways are notoriously troublesome with more than $4.5 billion in unfunded needs.
-The Missouri General Assembly in the spring increased sales tax on gasoline for the first time in almost 30 years.
+The Missouri General Assembly this spring increased the tax on gasoline for the first time in almost 30 years.

 Under the legislation, Kansas is expected to get $2.6 billion in highway funds and $225 million for bridges over five years.
 Missouri is expected to receive $6.5 billion and $484 million for those investments.

-Biden said no parent in 21st-century America should have to sit in the parking lot of a fast food restaurant to use the internet, like many did during the pandemic.
+Biden said no parent in 21st century America should have to sit in the parking lot of a fast food restaurant to use the internet, as many did during the pandemic.

 “This is the United States of America, for God’s sake,” Biden said.